 On weekends, the restaurant does a brisk business, and by the height of the dinner hour, the entire dining room is bathed in the intoxicating aroma of fried garlic.
-Much of this is occasioned by demands for the house’s excellent pollo al ajillo, chicken drumsticks and thighs gloriously browned, imbued with flavor of the two dozen-or-so cloves of sweet, crusty garlic that lend the dish its name.
+Much of this is occasioned by demands for the kitchen’s excellent pollo al ajillo, chicken drumsticks and thighs gloriously browned, imbued with the flavor of the two dozen-or-so cloves of sweet, crusty garlic that lend the dish its name.
 If you’re going to come here once, this is the dish to have.

 The baked desserts (tirami-sú, strawberry cheesecake) are acquired from outside and are neither exceptional or exceptionable.
 The homemade flan in caramel sauce is more authentic: If you’re a fan of flan, you’ll leave happy.